catalin3003/catalin3003/README.md

 Thanks for stopping by!
 Feel free to reach out if you have any questions or just want to connect.

-### 😹 Enjoy joke of the day
+## 😹 Enjoy joke of the day

 <p align="center">
   <img src="https://readme-jokes.vercel.app/api" alt="Jokes Card">
 </p>

 <p align="center">
-  You're not just another visitor, you're the special one with this unique profile view number:<br>
+  You're not just another visitor, you're the special one with this unique profile view number: </br>
   <img src="https://profile-counter.glitch.me/catalin3003/count.svg" alt="Profile View Count">
 </p>